thlorenz/dog/README.md

     npm install dog

-## Scaffold Blog
+## Scaffold Your Blog

-To get your blog started create a directory where you want your blog to live and then do:
+To get your blog started create a directory where you want your it to live and then do:

     dog -a scaffold